danny-avila/LibreChat/README.md

 <details>
 <summary><strong>BingAI Instructions</strong></summary>
+The Bing Access Token is the "_U" cookie from bing.com.
+Use dev tools or an extension while logged into the site to view it.

-Note: Specific Styling for this model is still in progress.
+Note: Specific error handling and styling for this model is still in progress.
 </details>

 ### Updating